 - Post-termination restrictive covenants, such as restrictions on poaching staff and clients, joining competitors or setting up in competition.
 Often such clauses are termed ‘non-poaching’ and ‘non-compete’ clauses.
 Particular care should be taken when including and drafting such terms, to ensure that they are only utilised where reasonably necessary and are reasonable in terms of scope and duration.

-What are the pros and cons of this contract type?
+What are the pros and cons of permanent contracts?

 What to be particularly careful of?